Bengali Kayastha: History

-According to André Wink, another historian, the caste is first referred to around the 5th–6th century CE, and may well have become so identified during the period of the Sena dynasty.
+According to André Wink, another historian, the caste is first referred to around the 5th–6th century CE and may well have become so identified during the period of the Sena dynasty.
 Between that time and the 11th–12th century, they were not regarded as a caste by Sanskrit texts such as Rājatarangini but "as a category of 'officials' or 'scribes'".
 This category of officials or scribes was composed of "putative" Kshatriyas and, "for the larger majority", Brahmins, who retained their caste identity or became Buddhists.
 As in South India, Bengal had lacked a clearly defined Kshatriya caste.
 The Pala, Sena, Chandra, and Varman dynasties and their descendants, who claimed the status of Kshatriya, "almost imperceptibly merged" with the Kayastha caste, "which also ranked as shudras".
-However, Richard M. Eaton opines that, after absorption of remnants of these dynasties, Kayastha became "the region's surrogate Kshatriya or warrior class".
+However, Richard M. Eaton opines that, after the absorption of remnants of these dynasties, Kayastha became "the region's surrogate Kshatriya or warrior class".

 Sekhar Bandyopadhyay also places their emergence as a caste after the Gupta period.
 In the eleventh century, Bengal was in the grip of Brahminism.
 The Kayastha evolved into a caste (from a professional group) in the 10th-11th century CE.
 Ancient scripts and inscriptions record a class of royal officials of writers or accountants, denoted as Karana or Kayastha.
 Lexicographer Vaijayanti (11th century CE) appears to consider Kayastha and Karana as being synonymous and depicts them as scribes.
 Two early scriptures of Bengal also note a caste group called Karana.
 Some scholars consider Karana and Kayastha castes as identical or equivalent.
-Majumder claims that the Karana and Kayastha castes eventually fused to form a single caste in Bengal like other parts of India.
-Referring to the linkages between class and caste in Bengal, Bandyopadhyay mentions that the Kayasthas along with the Brahmins and Baidyas, refrained from physical labour but controlled land, and as such represented "the three traditional higher castes of Bengal".
+Majumder claims that the Karana and Kayastha castes eventually fused to form a single caste in Bengal, like other parts of India.
+Referring to the linkages between class and caste in Bengal, Bandyopadhyay mentions that the Kayasthas, along with the Brahmins and Baidyas, refrained from physical labour but controlled land, and, as such, represented "the three traditional higher castes of Bengal".
 Eaton mentions that the Kayasthas continued as the "dominant landholding caste" even after the Muslim conquests on the Indian subcontinent, and absorbed the descendants of the region's old Hindu rulers.

 In Bengal, between 1500 and 1850 CE, the Kayasthas were regarded as one of the highest Hindu castes in the region.